NolanChan/GrowlVoiceWorkflow/README.txt

 So the steps to preform before calling this workflow is:

   1) Get into the GrowlVoice Alfred Workflow folder: Right Click on the GrowlVoice section in Alfred Preferences and choose show in finder
   2) Open up UpdateContacts.py in your favorite code editor; The TextEdit application should be fine
-3) Put your email and password inbetween the quotes on
+  3) Put your email and password in-between the quotes:

   email = ""
   password = ""

+  4) Save the file
+  5) Run in the alfred box: UpdateContacts
+  6) If you are connected to the internet and you put in your email and password correctly, you should receive a notification that everything has worked
+  7) You're good to go!

+2) gv [name of person]

+This keyword, followed by the name of the person you want to text, should bring down options of people you can choose to text.
+When you choose a person to text, the growlvoice window should open up, and the person's number should be in the addresse' box.

+YOU MUST PRESS TAB BEFORE YOU START TYPING A MESSAGE IN GROWLVOICE, OR ELSE IT'LL JUST CLEAR THE NUMBER.
+You'll know what I mean when you start typing. :)